FedericoMz/FedericoMz.github.io/index.md

 These are the projects I worked on during my PhD.

 - The **[_Trust Analyzer_](https://gricetrust.streamlit.app/)** is a WIP project.
 It aims to analyze conversational trust either in a network of humans, or between a human user and an LLM.
 - **[_Frank_](https://github.com/FedericoMz/Frank/)** is a Hybrid Decision-Making system, learning little by little from the user to help them make good, unbiased, and consistent decisions.
 It employs Incremental Learning in a novel way.
+Developed as part of the EU [TANGO Project](https://tango-horizon.eu/).
 - **[_GenFair_](https://github.com/FedericoMz/GenFair)** is a data augmentation framework, that employs a genetic algorithm to create synthetic data to make a dataset fair.
 - **[_FairNet_](https://github.com/FedericoMz/FedericoMzOld.github.io/raw/main/FairNet_Poster.pdf)** is GenFair's counterpart for networks.
 We assumed that in a "fair" network, no group should be marginalized, and we created a recommender system to achieve that condition.